Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

     Console.Out.WriteLine($"Added to data set named {ds.DataSetName}.
 Cost: ${ds.Cost.Amount}.");
 }
 ```
-In this case, the API has inferred that which column is the timestamp and which contains the value.
+In this case, the API has inferred which column is the timestamp and which contains the value.
 If necessary, you can specify
 [that information](/guides/columnmetadata) when you [send the data](/guides/sendingdata).
 It is also how you would include columns
 to be used as [features](/guides/specifyingfeatures) when performing an analysis.